jdpearce/scheduler-spike/README.md

 `npm test` to run the tests.

-`npm start` to run - although this will fail because you won't have the SQL that this currently relies on.
+`npm start` to run.

+Scheduled queries are loaded from the `scheduledqueries.json` file.